rethinkdb/rethinkdb-rs/api/javascript/index.md

 any.info() &rarr; object
 {% endapibody %}

-Get information about a RQL value.
+Get information about a ReQL value.

 __Example:__ Get information about a table such as primary key, or cache size.